-When a ceramic capacitor fails due to a crack passing through the active area, the failure will always tend towards a short circuit.
+Capacitor failure will always tend towards a short circuit.
 If there is sufficient electrical power available, the part will then become extremely hot and can represent a source of combustion.

-Cracks in the dielectric material may result in catastrophic electrical breakdown of the capacitor if they propagate through the active electrode area.
+Cracks in the dielectric material can result in catastrophic electrical breakdown of the capacitor if they propagate through the active electrode area.
+Cracks are considered quality defects and cannot be accepted for high performance applications.